kimbring2/minecraft_ai/README.md

 ## Result
 For imitation learning, we first called the weights of the learned networks and used them in reinforcement learning.
 When experimenting with these procedures, we were unable to confirm an improvement in performance that should be unique.

+# What is real problem of two approach
+At this point, we decided that changes in network type and structure could no longer improve performance.
+So, other approaches were devised, but in the case of the TreeChop task, the necessary actions were considered first.